-- North Central Florida Regional Planning Council Annual Report

-- North Central Florida

-Regional Planning Council

-Overall Program Design
+- North Central Florida Regional Planning Council Annual Report - North Central Florida Regional Planning Council Overall Program Design n 2010, the Council will continue programs started in 2009 or earlier, and initiate new projects and activities, as follows.

-The Council also provides general planning assistance and referral services to the public along with the following maps and information resources which are available at reproduction cost.
+The Council also provides general planning assistance and referral services to the public along with the following maps and information resources which are available at the cost of reproduction.